joshuapearson/tucson-josh/content/about.md

 [Tucson Sentinel](https://www.tucsonsentinel.com/), a local non-profit news organization.
 I also do a lot of personal work ranging from wildlife and travel photography to portraiture.
 If you'd like to keep up with my most recent work, you can follow me on [Instagram](https://www.instagram.com/tucson.josh/).
+The focus here will be going behind the lens to understand my creative process and some of the tools that I use to get there.

 ![Jozy Altidore celebrates his game-winning goal in the 2017 Gold Cup Final](/images/GoldCup.jpg)
 ![Torres del Paine, Chile](/images/patagonia.jpg)